 I, RoboLawyer/rabbit caught in the headlights

 Your demeanour can make or break your chances of success.
 Hilary and Simon agree that the ideal candidate is neither arrogant nor timid but something in between.
 "Don't be a robot, or look like you're about to go into the dentist's chair," Simon says.
 "We appreciate that you'll likely have a few nerves: it shows that you really want the job."
 He assures me that "there's nothing designed to catch people out, no right or wrong answers.
 It is important to show a bit of warmth and your personality.
 We are all human and so are clients".

 Hilary agrees wholeheartedly.
 "We don't do good cop, bad cop; we genuinely want to put candidates at ease to get the best out of them.
 If needed, we will give pointers during questioning to help them along the way."
 And if an answer starts to go horribly wrong or a candidate suffers brain freeze?
 "Even bright people can make howlers, and if this happens then we want to see that they can pick things back up and carry on, in other words, react well under pressure."

-Check back on Thursday when I'll consider more of what really impresses our two partners.
+Check back next Tuesday when I'll consider more of what really impresses our two partners.

 Anna Williams is a careers and pro bono adviser at Kaplan Law School.